-Fieldwork and Data Collection - Evaluation of conformance with the standard is based upon data collection by the auditors through review of FME management documentation, interviews with staff and stakeholders, and field observations and measurements.
-The team organises opening meetings with the FME staff to review the assessment scope and procedures and certification standards.
+Fieldwork and Data Collection: Evaluation of conformance with the standard is based upon data collection by the auditors through review of FME management documentation, interviews with staff and stakeholders, and field observations and measurements.
+The team organizes opening meetings with the FME staff to review the assessment scope and procedures and certification standards.
 Documentation review and interview with FME staff begin immediately.
 The assessment process then moves quickly to the field phase.
-Inspections are made to sites chosen by NEPCon auditors based on a comprehensive review of the candidate FME's forest holdings and management activities, discussions with interested/affected parties, and identification of critical issues or challenging sites.
-Site visits occur in the forest, at processing facilities, and in surrounding communities.
-Visits emphasise management activities of all types and phases and different biological or physical conditions.